 Emile Griffith (photo is darker than he is), the Gay subject of

-said movie project; Williamson Henderson, S.V.A.
+said movie project; Willison Henderson, S.V.A.
 President and S.A.G.

 actor; Stephen Guirgis (wearing mid-Eastern hat), actor and writer; and

-Dan Klores, communications guru and film producer.
+Dan Klores, communications guru and film producer (but very frugal when it came to the S.V.A.
 It was a

 Emile received plenty of sports-minded, curiosity and